damienmckenna/metatag/README.txt

 * Versions of Drupal older than v7.17 were missing necessary functionality for taxonomy term pages to work correctly.
 * Using Metatag with values assigned for the page title and the Page Title module simultaneously can cause conflicts and unexpected results.
+It is strongly recommended to convert the Page Title settings to Metatag and just uninstall Page Title entirely.
+See https://www.drupal.org/node/2774833 for further details.
 * When customizing the meta tags for user pages, it is strongly recommended to not use the [current-user] tokens, these pertain to the person *viewing* the page and not e.g., the person who authored a page.